 • Cook Sweet Potatoes – Peel and chop sweet potatoes into 1″ chunks.
 Cover with water and boil for 10-15 minutes until fork-tender.
 Mash with a potato masher or use an electric hand mixer for super creamy potatoes.

-• Make the Filling – Preheat Oven to 350˚F. In a bowl, whisk together: 3 eggs and 1/2 cup sugar.
-Whisk in 6 Tbsp melted butter and 1/2 Tbsp vanilla.
-Stir butter mixture into sweet potatoes then fold in 1 cup craisins and spread into a 9×13 casserole dish.
+• Make the Filling – Preheat Oven to 350˚F. In a medium bowl, whisk together: 3 eggs and 1/2 cup sugar.
+Whisk in 6 Tbsp melted butter and 1/2 Tbsp vanilla, and a pinch of salt.
+Stir butter mixture into sweet potatoes, then fold in 1 cup dried cranberries and spread into a 9×13 casserole dish.

-How to Make Sweet potato casserole step by step photos
+Step by Step collage How to Make Sweet potato casserole

 2. Assemble and Bake – Sprinkle streusel mixture evenly over sweet potato mixture, put your baking dish in the oven and bake uncovered at 350˚F for 35-40 minutes or until hot and sweet potatoes start to puff at the edges.